There are important tax consequences to be aware of when you are covering your domestic partner.

 - Filing a Declaration of Dependent Domestic Partner (other than a spouse).
 Please contact your tax advisor before filing an affidavit that your domestic partner is a dependent, as defined by the Internal Revenue Code.

-If your domestic partner qualifies as your tax dependent, you can avoid having the premiums paid by the University of Iowa treated as taxable income.
-To avoid taxation, you must complete and return the attached Declaration of Domestic Partnership form.
+If your domestic partner qualifies as your tax dependent, you can avoid having the premiums paid by the university treated as taxable income.
+To avoid taxation, you must complete and return the Declaration of Domestic Partnership form.
 Because the determination of whether a person is a dependent for tax purposes turns on facts solely within your knowledge, The University of Iowa cannot make this determination for you.
-If The University of Iowa does not receive a properly completed declaration form from you, we will assume that your domestic partner does not qualify as your tax dependent.
+If the university does not receive a properly completed declaration form from you, we will assume that your domestic partner does not qualify as your tax dependent.